 Change the Locks

-You have no way of knowing how many strangers have keys to your new home, given to them by the previous owner.
-Call a locksmith pronto and get those locks changed.
+You have no way of knowing how many strangers have keys to your new home given to them by the previous owner.
+Call a locksmith and get those locks changed.

 A locksmith can install a deadbolt if your door is missing one.
 Most mobile locksmiths charge between $50 and $100 to make a home visit, plus extra for the keys.

 This is a good time to change all the locks to work with a single key.

 Plug in the Refrigerator

-A lot of people unplug the refrigerator and turn it off before they walk out the door for the last time, so make sure all the appliances are plugged in and working.
-Sometimes sellers leave a surprise bottle of bubbly in the 'frig for buyers, so open the door and have a peek inside.
+Some people unplug the refrigerator and turn it off before they walk out the door for the last time, so make sure all the appliances are plugged in and working.
+Sometimes sellers leave a surprise bottle of bubbly for buyers, so open the door and have a peek inside.
 Check that the ice dispenser is working as well.

 Change Your Mailing Address

-The U.S.P.S. lets you change your mailing address online, but expect that they'll probably mix up mail for a while, and keep in mind that not all mail is forwarded.
-Take the added, precautionary step of changing your mailing address directly with your credit card lenders and your bank, and any other important entities that you maintain snail-mail contact with.
+The post office lets you change your mailing address online, but expect that they'll probably mix up mail for a while, and keep in mind that not all mail is forwarded.
+Take the added, precautionary step of changing your mailing address directly with your credit card lenders and your bank and any other important entities you maintain mail contact with.

 Don't forget to change your address with the Department of Motor Vehicles.
 Get updated licenses for all drivers and registrations for your vehicles.